khibino/haskell-relational-record/tutorial.md

   putStrLn ""
 {% endhighlight %}

-`run` shows a generated SQL statement first and the results of the query.
+`run` shows the generated SQL statement first and then the results of the query.
 Here are the signatures of the two important functions above:

 {% highlight haskell %}
 runQuery :: (IConnection conn, ToSql SqlValue p, FromSql SqlValue a) =>